 stuck?

-When that system is overloaded with internal noise, even the best strategies fail.
+When that system is overloaded with internal noise, even the best strategies can fail.

 Once those patterns shift, change stops feeling like effort and begins to unfold naturally.

-Most problems feel personal and complicated, yet beneath them there is often a simple pattern organising attention, emotion, and behaviour.
+Most problems feel personal and complicated.
+Yet beneath them are patterns organising attention, emotion, and behaviour.

 Beyond Words